lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 _Triggers the **[OwnershipTransferred](#ownershiptransferred)** event once the econd step of `renouneOwnership()` is complete._

 :::note
-Renouncing ownership will leave the contract without a owner, mening that any method marked as `onlyOwner` will be unavailable.
+Renouncing ownership will leave the contract without a owner, meaning that any method marked as `onlyOwner` will be unavailable.
 :::

 ### fallback